TeamSunride/Vector/README.md

 TODO:
 - Transforms by rotation matrices
-- Standard reference frame tranforms (for accelerometers in different reference frames)
+- Standard reference frame transforms (for accelerometers in different reference frames).